UA students dive to their classroom06/20/2011

 Student Angela Payerle watches a blacktip reef shark with fellow student Ryan Miles in the background.

-Led by biology professors Drs.
-Richard Londraville and Peter Niewiarowski, the students addressed the hypothesis that native lizards are more abundant in their native habitat than are invasive lizard species.
+Led by biology professors Dr. Richard Londraville and Dr. Peter Niewiarowski, the students addressed the hypothesis that native lizards are more abundant in their native habitat than are invasive lizard species.
 They also tested the agility of lizards, comparing the speed of native lizards running on manmade material such as stucco against speeds of invasive lizards.

 "The students also addressed the hypotheses that butterflyfish can see color in ultraviolet light and that their scales reflect UV light," Londraville says.